KmerPro237/Playfield/MongoDB/java-quick-start-main/README.md

 # Java Quick Start Project

-This repository contains code samples for the Quick Start blog post series.
+This repository contains code samples for the Quick Start blog post series...

 You can read more about the Quick Start series on the [MongoDB Developer Hub](https://www.mongodb.com/developer/).